-LR_SDK/Manual/Lightroom SDK Guide.pdf This programming guide.
-LR_SDK/API Reference/index.html The home page for a complete API reference in HTML format.
-LR_SDK /Lua Compiler/ Lua Compiler for compiling lua files mac/luac win/luac.exe luac (64-bit) for both MAC and WIN LR_SDK/Sample Plugins/ Sample code that demonstrates plug-in development.
-For details of what these do and how to use them, see Chapter 8, "SDK Sample Plug-ins." flickr.lrdevplugin These samples demonstrate the Service Provider interface. op ap_oaaao.p_ag The first creates a service to upload selected photos to Flickr using Lightroom's Publish Manager service.
-The second creates a service that uploads photos to an FTP server, using a customized Export dialog. custommetadatasample.lrdevplugin This sample demonstrates the creation of Lightroom-specific metadata, and the customization of the Plug-in Manager dialog and behavior.
-The sample creates custom metadata fields for use within Lightroom, and a dialog that displays the values of those metadata fields for selected photos.
+This programming guide.
+The home page for a complete API reference in HTML format.
+Sample code that demonstrates plug-in development.
+For details of what these do and how to use them, see Chapter 8, "SDK Sample Plug-ins."
+These samples demonstrate the Service Provider interface.
+The first creates a service to upload selected photos to Flickr using Lightroom Classic's Publish Manager service.
+The second creates a service that uploads photos to an FTP server, using a customized Export dialog.
+This sample demonstrates the creation of Lightroom Classic-specific metadata, and the customization of the Plug-in Manager dialog and behavior.
+The sample creates custom metadata fields for use within Lightroom Classic, and a dialog that displays the values of those metadata fields for selected photos.
 It also demonstrates how to add menu items.